mhoffman39/project-catwalk-v3/README.md

 # Running this application
-  open a terminal in root directory then: execute the following commands:
+  open a terminal in root directory then execute the following commands:
-    $ cd my-app
+    * $ cd my-app
-    $ npm install
+    * $ npm install
-    $ npm run watch
+    * $ npm run watch

   open a second terminal in root directory then: execute the following commands: